Triads

 Walk with Jesus in the company of others

-At TCC we desire that every member of our congregation find relationships in which they are encouraged in their walk with Jesus.
-One of the ways we can do this is by participating in a Triad.
-On this page you will find information about Triads, and easy to access resources to enhance your Triad meetings.
+At TCC, we desire to see every member of our congregation form relationships where they are encouraged in their walk with Jesus.
+One of the ways to experience this is by participating in a Triad.
+On this page you will find information about Triads as well as easy-to-access resources to enhance your Triad meetings.

-** As we launch this page and these resources, it is our prayer that these would be a helpful resource.
-In order to make these resources as helpful as possible, we would love to receive your feedback.
+** As we launch this page and these resources, it is our prayer that these would be helpful.
+In order to make these resources as valuable as possible, we would love to receive your feedback.
 Please email adam@tcchurch.ca with any questions, comments, or critiques regarding this page or these resources.

-At TCC we seek to walk with Jesus in the company of others.
-This experience of community is not to be an end in itself, but rather an essential vehicle of transformation.
-We are committed to helping everyone at TCC find a community which they feel they belong to.
-We believe this type of community will not be experienced without intentionality.
-Triads are one of the ways in which we can intentionally journey in community toward maturity in Christ.
+As we walk with Jesus in the company of others, the experience of community is not an end in itself.
+Rather, it is an essential vehicle of transformation.
+We are committed to helping everyone at TCC find a community in which they feel like they belong and we believe this type of community will not be experienced without intentionality.
+Triads are one of the ways in which we can, in community, intentionally journey toward maturity in Christ.

-A triad is a group of three individuals who commit to meet regularly in order to build relationships with one another, support and challenge one another to walk more purposefully with Jesus in order to become like him.
+A triad is a group of three individuals who commit to meet regularly in order to build relationships, offer support, and challenge one another to walk more purposefully with Jesus in order to become more like him.

-We may experience our salvation personally, but Jesus calls us to continue to work out our salvation in a community of faith.
-As we respond to this invitation of regular meetings, we move from experiencing gathering with believers as something optional to something essential in our spiritual formation.
+We may experience our salvation personally but Jesus calls us to continue to work out our salvation in a community of faith.
+As we respond to this invitation of regular meetings, we move from experiencing the gathering of believers as something that is optional to something that is essential for our spiritual formation.

-What sets triads apart from other gatherings or groups is that the small size and consistent meetings allow for relational exchanges with a higher level of accountability and commitment.
-It creates a space for small groups to come together with a common goal, and to work together to see those goals realized.
-Learning from the Bible is also strengthened as the group approach multiplies the perspectives on Scripture and application to life.
+Triads are set apart from other gatherings or groups because the small size and consistent meetings allow for relational exchanges that have a higher level of accountability and commitment.
+They create a space to come together with common goals and work together to see those goals realized.
+Bible learning is also strengthened as the group multiplies the perspectives on God’s Word and its application to life.

 I’m on board!
 How do I start a Triad?

-1) We strongly recommend that you attend “TCC Basics” Class
+1) We strongly encourage you to attend the “TCC Basics” Class

 2) Find people to join together with

-• When you’re considering who to join together with 2-3 others who also desire to grow and mature in their walk with Jesus and are willing to commit to the regular gatherings.
+• When you’re considering who to join with, seek 2 others who also desire to grow and mature in their walk with Jesus and are willing to commit to regular gatherings.

-• For a Triad to work, we believe the minimum commitment should be to meet 1 time a month.
-This, however, would be the minimum!
+• For a Triad to work, we believe the minimum commitment should be to meet 1 time per month.
+This, however, should be the minimum!
 A 3 week rotation would be more beneficial.

-Consider: Age, stage, place- at least 2 of these need to be present
+Consider: Age, stage, place (at least 2 of these should be present)

 • Age: others who are of a similar age or generation